Decluttering my mind

 Does ANYBODY remember the mechanized dolls in the display windows at Harzfeld’s at Christmastime?
 And if you do, do you have a decent picture or, better yet, a line on where I can get one of those dolls or six?

-There is a Harzfeld’s page and a Harzfeld’s blog, both created by historians with a book in the works, but neither has a search feature, and as far as I can tell, this is the only mention of the dolls:
+There is a Harzfeld’s page and a Harzfeld’s blog, both created by historians with a book in the works, but neither has a search feature, and as far as I can tell, this [dead link] is the only mention of the dolls:

 A couple years ago a Dresden Doll (right), said to be from Harzfeld’s, was sold at a Kansas City area auction.
 This was a mechanical doll that may have been part of a Christmas window display.